ShifatHasanGNS/Simple_Computer_25Bit/README.md

     - Example: `ADD $variable_name`
 - Label Usage: `OpCode @label_name`
     - Example: `JMP @label_name`
-- Commentting:
+- Commenting:
     - Only single-line comments are allowed
     - Comment must be started with '!' character
         - Example: `!
-This is a comment`
+This is a comment
     - A Comment can be added after the end of an instruction as well
         - Example: `ADD $x    ! add 'x' to RA-Register`

 #